openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~/OFGT−Data
-- In a first step we need to adjust the nr of bands of landsat t1.tif (7 bands) to the nr of bands of our second image (6 bands):
+- In a first step we need to adjust the nr of bands of :code:`landsat_t1.tif` (7 bands) to the nr of bands of our second image (6 bands):
 - Then we need to prepare our mask files for each landsat image using oft-trim Now we can run oft-combine-images.bash.
-The output is automati- cally processed, in this case it is called stack landsat t1 6bands landsat t2.tif gdal translate landsat t1 . tif landsat t1 6bands . tif −b 1 −b 2 −b 3−b 4−b 5−b 6 oft−trim−mask.bash landsat t2.tif oft−trim−mask.bash landsat t1.tif
+The output is automati- cally processed, in this case it is called stack landsat t1 6bands landsat t2.tif gdal translate landsat t1 . tif landsat t1 6bands . tif −b 1 −b 2 −b 3−b 4−b 5−b 6 oft−trim−mask.bash landsat t2.tif oft−trim−mask.bash landsat_t1.tif
      oft−combine−images . bash −a landsat t1 6bands . t i f −b landsat t2
  . tif −m landsat t1 mask . tif −s landsat t2 mask . tif
    User Manual 82